 Supervisor Pat Herrity's Biography

-He is the son of former Fairfax Board of County Supervisors Chairman Jack Herrity.
-Pat grew up attending community meetings and county budget hearings; he was raised with regular discussion of issues concerning Fairfax County at home.
-He did not have to look far for a mentor on how to lead and give back to the community.
-Until Jack’s death in 2006, Pat and his dad would discuss county issues several times a day, giving Pat a unique and deep understanding of our district and the issues we face.
+As the son of former Fairfax County Board of Supervisors Chairman Jack Herrity, Pat grew up attending community meetings and budget hearings; he was raised with regular discussion of issues concerning Fairfax County at home giving him a deep understanding of our County and the issues we face today.

 Pat has always been active with transportation issues and is a strong believer in transportation enhancements that support our growing community.
 He was a leader in the push for the Techway, was a strong early advocate for telework/telecommuting programs, and has been an outspoken supporter of the beltway HOT lanes and their carpooling and mass-transit benefits.
+He is currently leading the effort for solutions to congestion on I-66 and the Fairfax County Parkway.
 Pat was a co-drafter of the first Northern Virginia Transportation Compact, which was signed by most of the business organizations in Northern Virginia in 2000.

 The Northern Virginia Technology Council

 The Fairfax County Chamber of Commerce (as treasurer, as a member

 of the Executive Committee/Board of Directors, as a Founder and the